OkBayat/OkBayat.github.io/docs/k2-group/k2-kids.md

 After 10 months of guidance, a once hesitant child gained confidence, now independently seeking students to teach.
 Beyond academics, they now approach personal tasks with greater initiative, shaping an ambitious future.

 We proudly share their created future, envisioning a path to **NASA**, serving **humanity**, and a lifelong journey of **learning**.

-### The Created Future of This Child (English Translation):

-**Going to NASA**
-_"I will go with my uncle, maybe with my parents.
-I want my family happy because I am going to NASA.
-My goal is to go to space, help people, and experience perseverance.
-Every day, I will research and eventually immigrate."_

-This is the **impact** of K2-Kids—empowering children with self-belief, leadership, and fearless learning, helping them dream big and take action toward their aspirations.